smkamuwa/gsblogs/contents/studi/teknik-komputer-dan-jaringan.md

 ---
-title: Gridsome is Beautifull Web Static
+title: Teknik Komputer dan Jaringan
+featured: /uploads/gridsome2.png
-excerpt: An example markdown page that has Vue Components inside of it!
-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Hic rerum earum quos explicabo suscipit maxime iste qui nihil.
+excerpt: An example markdown page that has Vue Components inside of it!.
 ---

 # Hello World!